au-ts/libvmm/docs/MANUAL.md

 You will also see that three memory regions (MRs) exist in the system.
 1. `guest_ram` for the guest's RAM region
-2. `uart` for the UART serial device
+2. `serial` for the UART serial device
 3. `gic_vcpu` for the Generic Interrupt Controller vCPU interface

 ## Guest RAM region